Banner for web section

 • Component: A standardized component to feature or display common content needs across a website (ie. asu.edu).
 Having standardized components for common content display needs across asu.edu ensures brand alignment and reduces resource expenditures across the university by providing standardized solutions for components units ]might otherwise have to spend time researching, developing and testing.
 This also improves user experience across asu.edu as users do not have to relearn or reorient to new content display and styles.

-• UI kit — user interface kit: A collection of shareable, reusable design elements such as components to display content and navigation, spacing grid and text styles.
-The UI kit components in Storybook is the code of the Unity Design system.
-The UI Kit in Adobe XD is the design library of components that comprise the Unity Design System
+• Unity Design System UI kit — user interface kit: A collection of shareable, reusable design elements such as components to display content and navigation, spacing grid and text styles.
+The UDS UI kit components in Storybook is the code of the Unity Design system.
+The UI Kit in Zeroheight is the design library of components that comprise the Unity Design System.

 • Design system: A collection of reusable components (UI kit), guided by clear standards, that can be assembled together to build any number of websites and maintain standards alignment.